wanghan4034/DeepBurst/README.md

 ### **For histone feature extraction and burst-label preprocessing (Python)**

-All dependencies are listed in requirements.txt.
+python3.10, All dependencies are listed in requirements.txt.
 Install with:

 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 ### **For DeepTX-based kinetic inference (Julia)**

 - Julia ≥ 1.7.3
 - Required Julia packages:

 ```
 Pkg.add([